xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 Since 2009, I've worked remotely from Berlin, Germany with [BioDigital Systems](http://biodigital.com) in NYC, to help develop the [BioDigital Human](http://biodigitalhuman.com) and its developer API on [SceneJS](http://scenejs.org).
 <br><br>
-In 2015, with the company expanding, [Tarek Sherif](https://twitter.com/thsherif) took over as 3D programming lead, since it made sense for that role to be a performed on-site by a non-virtual person who could chase people around the office, instead of typing emails all night in the wrong time zone.
+In 2015, with the company expanding, [Tarek Sherif](https://twitter.com/thsherif) took over my role as 3D programming lead, since it made sense for that job to be a performed on-site by a non-virtual person who could chase people around the office, instead of typing emails all night in the wrong time zone.
 <br><br>
 SceneJS is an open source (MIT) JavaScript library I created for developing 3D graphics applications on WebGL.
 One of